 As each black-grass seed head is capable of producing up to 100 seeds, control levels of 97-98% of the population are required simply to keep pace with the weed threat and to prevent the seed reservoir within arable soils from increasing.

-Get the latest crop management advice and seasonal updates this autumn
+Get the latest crop management advice and seasonal updates

 Hear expert advice from the ADAMA team and wider agricultural community